ehlesp/smallab-k8s-pve-guide/G027 - K3s cluster setup 10 ~ Deploying the MetalLB load balancer.md

 $ kubectl kustomize $HOME/k8sprjs/metallb/ | less
 ~~~

 With the `kustomize` option, `kubectl` builds the whole deployment YAML manifest resulting from processing the `kustomization.yaml` file.
-Since the output can be quite long, better to append a `| less` (`less` or some other text editor of your choice) to the command for getting a paginated view of the YAML.
+Since the output can be quite long, better to append a `| less` (or some other text editor of your choice) to the command for getting a paginated view of the YAML.
 The command takes a moment to finish because it has to download the MetalLB manifest first, then process and combine it with the other resource files found in your client system.
 When you finally see the result, you will get a quite long YAML output that embeds the resources you declared together with the others required in the MetalLB deployment.
-In particular, your L2Advertisement and IPAddressPool objects should look like this:
+In particular, your `L2Advertisement` and `IPAddressPool` objects should look like this:

 ~~~yaml
 ---